Staff and Student Guidelines

 - For assignments students can expect a feedback class in which general misunderstandings and mistakes are identified and explained.
 In some but not all courses, these solutions to the assignments may also be provided in paper form or posted online.

-- Students are expected to submit assignments which are their own work.
-Students may discuss methods for approaching questions with staff and fellow students, but must complete the assignment without using other students’ work.
+- Students are expected to submit assignments which are their own work and with all working explained in their own words.
+Students may discuss methods for approaching questions with staff and fellow students but, unless an assignment is designated as group work, must complete their submission for the assignment individually.
+Specifically, students should neither work together to write out answers that they then submit, nor make use of each other’s solutions in preparing their submission.
 Students must read and understand the University’s policies on academic offences such as plagiarism, copying, collusion and fabrication - qub.ac.uk/directorates/AcademicStudentAffairs/AcademicAffairs/AppealsComplaintsandMisconduct/AcademicOffences/Student-Guide/

 - For an individual component, students should set aside sufficient time for completion of the assessment in advance of a deadline by arranging their time appropriately.
 As a rough guide 1 hour should be spent for every 1% of assessment in a full module.
 For a class test worth 40% in a half module up to 20 hours of revision may be necessary, while for a weekly assignment worth 1% in a double module then around 2 hours of work would be required.

-- The University regulations state - Assessed work submitted after the deadline will be penalised at the rate of 5% of the total marks available for each working day late up to a maximum of five working days, after which a mark of zero shall be awarded
+- The University regulations state - Assessed work submitted after the deadline will be penalised at the rate of 5% of the total marks available for each calendar day late up to a maximum of five calendar days, after which a mark of zero shall be awarded.

 - For coursework which is worth less than 10% of a full module, some feedback classes/tutorials will be held within five working days of the deadline to facilitate rapid feedback.
 In this case any submission after the feedback class will be marked but receive zero.